Loss of Consciousness in Breath-Holding Swimmers

 It is accepted that this problem is related to abnormal oxygen and carbon dioxide levels in the blood.

 As we exercise, our body consumes oxygen and thus the oxygen level decreases in our blood, but it is actually the rising carbon dioxide level in our blood that initiates our drive to breath.
-If we ignore this urge to breath, triggered by our elevating oxygen level, our oxygen level can fall to the point that we are not getting oxygen to vital organs such as our brain, which can lead to unconsciousness and even death.
+If we ignore this urge to breath, triggered by our elevating oxygen level, our carbon dioxide level can fall to the point that we are not getting oxygen to vital organs such as our brain, which can lead to unconsciousness and even death.

 Some athletes learn to trick their body into postponing the stimulus to breath by hyperventilating prior to going underwater.
 Hyperventilation (faster or deeper breaths) appears to play a key role in loss of consciousness and death because, although it increases the swimmer’s level, it more importantly decreases their carbon dioxide level at the beginning of the breath-holding drill, therefore causing an unnatural delay in reaching the elevated carbon dioxide level that is needed in order to reflexively remind the swimmer to breath.2 If the swimmer does not breath, their blood oxygen level will fall too low and they will lose consciousness.